-This bill would expand regulation on the use of workplace surveillance tools.
 Existing law (Labor Code section 435) already prohibits an employer from making an audio or video recording of an employee in a restroom, locker room, or room designated for changing clothes, unless authorized by court order.
-This bill would significantly expand restrictions on the use of workplace surveillance tools.
+This bill would expand those restrictions on the use of workplace surveillance tools.

 This bill would apply to "employers," defined as any person who, directly or indirectly, or through an agent or other person, employs or exercises control over the wages, benefits, other compensation, hours, working conditions, access to work or job opportunities, or other terms or conditions of employment, of any worker.
-They explicitly include labor contractors and public entities in the definition of "employers.
-Each bill would protect "workers," defined to mean an employee or independent contractor.
+The bill explicitly includes labor contractors and public entities in the definition of "employers."
+However, the bill would not apply to employers that develop products for national security, military, space, or defense purposes, or develop aircraft for operation in national airspace.

+The bill would protect "workers," defined to mean an employee or independent contractor.

-The bill defines "workplace surveillance tools" as systems, applications, instruments or devices that collect or facilitate the collection of "worker data," activities, communication, actions, biometrics, or behaviors, or those of the public that are capable of passively surveilling workers, by means other than direct observation, and include video or audio surveillance, electronic work pace tracking, geolocation, electromagnetic tracking, photoelectronic tracking, or utilization of a photo-optical system or other means.
-"Worker data" would mean any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked with a covered worker.
+The bill defines "workplace surveillance tools" as systems, applications, instruments or devices that collect or facilitate the collection of worker activities, communication, actions, biometrics, or behaviors, or those of the public that are capable of passively surveilling workers, by means other than direct observation, and include video or audio surveillance, electronic work pace tracking, geolocation, electromagnetic tracking, photoelectronic tracking, or utilization of a photo-optical system or other means.
+"Workplace surveillance tool" does not include smoke or carbon monoxide detectors or weapon detections systems that automatically screen a person's body.

-The bill would add new Sections 1560-1563 to the Labor Code to prohibit employers from using a workplace surveillance tool to:
+The bill would add new Sections 1560-1563 to the Labor Code to:

-- Monitor or surveil workers in off-duty areas, including bathrooms, locker rooms, changing areas, breakrooms, designated smoking areas, lactation spaces, employee cafeterias and lounges,, including data collection on the frequency of use of those private areas; or - Monitor or surveil a worker's residence, a worker's personal vehicle, or property owned, leased, or used by a worker, unless that surveillance is strictly necessary.

-Workers would have the right to disable or leave behind workplace surveillance tools that are on their person or in their possession when entering the listed off-duty areas or during off-duty hours, including meal periods.
-Workers would also have the right to disable workplace surveillance tools that are on their person or in their possession during off-duty hours, including meal periods, in a worker's residence, personal vehicle, or property owned, leased, or used by a worker.

-The bill would also prohibit employers from requiring a worker to physically implant a device that collects or transmits data, including a device that is installed subcutaneously in the body.
+- Prohibit employers from using a workplace surveillance tool to monitor or surveil workers in the following employee-only, employer-designated areas: bathrooms, locker rooms, changing areas, breakrooms, lactation spaces, and cafeterias. - O Workers would have the right to leave behind workplace surveillance tools that are on their person or in their possession when entering the listed off-duty areas and public bathrooms or during off-duty hours, including meal periods, unless a worker is required to remain available during meal or rest periods pursuant to federal law or existing state law. - Prohibit employers from requiring a worker to physically implant a device that collects or transmits data, including a device that is installed subcutaneously in the body.